Madagascar pochard

 The Madagascar pochard or Madagascan pochard (Aythya innotata; Fotsy maso, Onjo) is an extremely rare diving duck of the genus Aythya.
 Thought to be extinct in the late 1990s, specimens of the species were rediscovered at Lake Matsaborimena near Bemanevika in Madagascar in 2006.
 By 2017, a captive breeding program had produced a population of around 90 individuals.
 The birds were reintroduced to the wild in December 2018.

-The Madagascar pochard feeds mainly on aquatic insects, unlike other diving ducks in the same genus, Aythya.
-Ducklings begin making short dives at around 14 days old, before which they feed on the surface.
+The Madagascar pochard feeds mainly on aquatic insects, unlike other diving ducks in the same genus, The population is small, fluctuating around 25 individuals, and mainly utilises two small volcanic lakes in the far north of Madagascar.

+Aythya Ducklings begin making short dives at around 14 days old, before which they feed on the surface.

 Taxonomy

 The Madagascar pochard was largely overlooked by scientists in the 19th century, as those that saw it assumed they were seeing ferruginous ducks instead.
 Even after its description in 1894 little notice was taken of the species, and even numbers are hard to gauge from early accounts of the species.
 Based on the accounts written by Webb and Delacour's in the 1920s and 1930s it seemed that the bird was still relatively common at Lake Alaotra.

 The Madagascar pochard is generally thought to be closely related to the Hardhead, Baer's pochard and ferruginous duck.
 It is monotypic, having no described or known subspecies.